TheAllenChou/units/README.md

 ## Units

 Units is a library that provides convenient macros to define custom type-safe unit types with custom literals.
-Basic unit types can further combined to define derived unit types using mathematical relationships, including division and multiplication (more relationships are WIP).
+Basic unit types can be further combined to define derived unit types using mathematical relationships, including division and multiplication (more relationships are WIP).

 Enforcing type-safe unit types could help catch logical erros, such as assigning a product of acceleration (meters per second squared) and duration (seconds) to a variable representing distance (meters).